Nurturing a Love of Learning: A Guide for Parents

 Create a Learning-Forward Environment

-Your home doesn’t need to look like a classroom to be a place of exploration and discovery.
-Fill your space with books—on shelves, in baskets, even stacked near the couch for spontaneous reading.
-Keep educational toys within reach, from puzzles and globes to science kits and musical instruments.
-Place art supplies where they’re easy to access, so creating something colorful becomes as normal as watching TV.
-The goal is to invite curiosity to stick around, and the right environment does exactly that.
-When your home signals that it’s okay to ask questions, get messy, and follow your imagination, your child learns that discovery lives everywhere.
+Your home doesn’t need to look like a classroom.
+It should, however, be a place of exploration and discovery.
+Fill your space with books—on shelves, in baskets, or even stacked near the couch for spontaneous reading.
+Keep educational toys within reach, like puzzles, globes, science kits, and musical instruments.

 Build a Reading-Rich Routine